Emperor Norton (c.1818-1880) is both a legend and an historical figure. It’s not always easy to tell where one begins

 This much we know about his birth: Joshua Abraham Norton was born to Jewish parents, John and Sarah Norton, in the Kentish town of Deptford, England, which now is part of London.
 The precise date has been trickier to pin down.
 Most likely, though, he was born on 4 February 1818.
 (For much more detail on this, see our essay, "Joshua Abraham Norton, b.
 4 February 1818," part of our Emperor's Birth Date Research Project.)

-Two years later, in 1820, young Joshua and his family — parents, older brother Louis and younger brother Philip (who was born en voyage) — sailed from London to South Africa, where his father established a successful ship’s chandlery.
+Two years later, in February 1820, young Joshua and his family — parents, older brother Louis and younger brother Philip (who was born en voyage) — set sail from London to South Africa, where his father established a successful ship’s chandlery.

-Sources differ as to whether this "original nest egg" was composed solely of Joshua's residual inheritance or whether perhaps he paused for several months in Brazil and engaged in business activities that enabled him to build on a smaller amount.
+This last point is undocumented.
+And sources differ as to whether the "original nest egg" — whether $40,000 or some other number — was composed solely of Joshua's residual inheritance or whether perhaps he paused for several months in South America and engaged in business activities that enabled him to build on a smaller amount.